logigearcorp/docs.testarchitect.com/content/user-guide/test-execution/methods-of-test-execution/remote-test-execution/synchronous-remote-execution/_index.md

     -   In case of serial mode, testOne will be terminated on both the deputy and lead.
     -   In case of parallel mode, testOne will be terminated on the deputy.
 However, testOne will continue running on the lead until it completes.

-**Note:** Regardless of whether you terminate TestOne on the lead or deputy, testTwo is not affected.
+{{<note>}} Regardless of whether you terminate TestOne on the lead or deputy, testTwo is not affected.

 1. [Serial synchronous remote execution](/TA_Help/Topics/Test_exec_remote_synchronous_serial.html)
 Under serial synchronous remote execution, control is initiated with the lead controller.